< Woodstock, VT Photos >

 For over 200 years, the focal point of Woodstock Village has been the famed site of what is now known as the Woodstock Inn.
 The original structure was built in 1792, and in 1874 tourists were inspired to flock to the area via "The Woodstock Car" - a rail car that departed nightly from Grand Central Station in New York City.

-There are four main bridges near Woodstock: Lincoln Covered Bridge, Middle Covered Bridge, Taftsville Covered Bridge, and Quechee Covered Bridge.
+There are four main historic covered bridges near Woodstock: Lincoln Covered Bridge, Middle Covered Bridge, Taftsville Covered Bridge, and Quechee Covered Bridge.
 The town gets into the Christmas season during the very popular annual Wassail Weekend.

-Copyright © 2019 - All Rights Reserved
+Copyright © 2019-2025: All Rights Reserved